GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ### Looking ahead: references

-Next, use references to improve troubleshooting and to access properties that are undefined until a resource is created.
+Next, use references to improve troubleshooting and to access properties of other resources in your deployment.

-## Understanding reference benefits
+## Understanding the benefits of references

 You can use **references** to define the properties of your configuration or templates instead of directly providing values.